 Putting the person first at Bupa New Zealand's Hugh Green Care Home

-The 100-bed care home will provide a mixture or rest home, hospital, respite and palliative care as well as providing specialist dementia care.
+The 100-bed care home will provide a rest home, hospital, respite and palliative care as well as providing specialist dementia care.

 A retirement village with 71 apartments is scheduled to open in early 2017 on the same site.

 Mrs Judy Finn was one of the first people to move into the Care Home.